asgharrazavi/msm_analysis_scripts/Opsin_Structure/md_files/README.md

 `protein.pdb` contains only the protein (Opsin) structure.
 Only the protein structures are shown in the `stage2_xtcs` and `stage4_xtcs` simulation trajectories due to large file sizes.
 Frames are saved every *400* ps.
-The **stage1** and **stage2** simulations are not here because of large file sizes as well.
-These simulations are archived and are available upon request.
+The **stage1** and **stage2** simulations are not here because of large file sizes.
+All simulations are archived and are available upon request.